V8V88V8V88/BudgetWiser/README.md

 ## Usage

-You can run BudgetWise with the following commands:
+You can run BudgetWiser with the following commands:

 ### Add Income